Entanglement, subsystem particle numbers and topology in free fermion systems: Summary and discussion

 To conclude, we have investigated the relationship between the quantum entanglement and subsystem particle number.
 The spin trace indices can reveal the topological invariants and be used to classify different phases in QSH systems.
 This new tool always works well even though $s_{z}$ is not conserved.
+Even in disordered system, it works well and can be used to demonstrate topological phase transition.
 As to the subsystem particle number fluctuation, it shares several common properties with the EE.
 They both satisfy the same area law, and are dominated by the boundary excitations with each zero mode having a maximal contribution.
 The connection between the two quantities is universal, regardless of whether the system has a nontrivial band topology.
-As a result, the subsystem particle number fluctuation, as an observable quantity, can be used to detect the EE experimentally~\cite{fluc1}.
+As a result, the subsystem particle number fluctuation, as an observable quantity, can be utilized to obtain an estimate of the EE experimentally~\cite{fluc1}.